UKIO Congress 2026 · Poster Companion Page

 Risks and Barriers

-Adopting remote work also demands clear safeguards, especially strong IT security and robust data protection (Quinsten, Apel and Oliveira, 2023).
-The healthcare sector has experienced a steady surge in data breaches since 2010, ranking it today among the most frequent victims of global cyberattacks (Argaw, et al., 2020).
-The disruptive ability of cyberattacks was demonstrated in 2017 when the NHS was a victim of the WannaCry ransomware attack (Argaw, et al., 2020).
-The attack disrupted many services – including radiology – causing widespread delays in patient care and even forcing ambulances to be diverted after hospitals lost access to vital information systems (Millard, 2017).
-Patient records can be very valuable to cybercriminals as much of health information is unable to be altered – past surgeries, diagnoses, blood type, genetic data – as well as general private details like name, date of birth, and insurance providers (Williams, Chaturvedi and Chakravarthy, 2020).
+Adopting remote scanning also requires robust safeguards for communication and IT security (Quinsten, Apel and Oliveira, 2023).
+The healthcare sector has experienced a steady increase in data breaches since 2010 and is now among the most frequent targets of global cyberattacks (Argaw et al., 2020).
+Remote working environments can exacerbate these vulnerabilities through unsecured home networks, shared devices and inconsistent firewall use (Naidoo, 2020; Sabin, 2021).
+The disruptive potential of such attacks was demonstrated in 2017, when the WannaCry ransomware incident disrupted NHS services including radiology, causing widespread delays to patient care and forcing ambulances to be diverted after hospitals lost access to vital information systems (Argaw et al., 2020; Millard, 2017).
+Patient health records are particularly attractive to cybercriminals, since they combine personal identifiers with clinical information that cannot be altered, such as past surgeries, diagnoses, blood type and genetic data (Williams, Chaturvedi and Chakravarthy, 2020).

 UK pilot scheme